dakrone/itsy/README.md

 ### Text file handler

-The text file handler stores web pages in text files
+The text file handler stores web pages in text files.
+It uses the `html->str` method in `itsy.extract` to convert HTML documents to plain text (which in turn uses [Tika](http://tika.apache.org) to extract HTML to plain text).

 Usage: